• Free shipping on all orders

 Conclusion

 Because gum frequently contains xylitol, it’s best to keep the sticky substance safely away from your dog.
 If your dog accidentally steps in gum, use our expert tips to remove the substance quickly and safely to avoid ingestion.
-Contact your vet for help if you need it and if there’s any chance your dog has swallowed sugar-free gum with xylitol, head to the vet as soon as possible.
+Contact your vet for help if you need it, and if there’s any chance your dog has swallowed sugar-free gum with xylitol, head to the vet as soon as possible.
 Even a small amount of xylitol can be toxic to your dog, so you don’t want to delay treatment.

-Featured Image Credit: Marvin Meyer, Unsplash
+Featured Image Credit: Valdis Muiznieks, Shutterstock

 Related Articles